It's important to follow certain steps to ensure the sale of your business is successful.

-Despite this fortunate timing, the prospect of selling your business can still seem overwhelming.
+The prospect of selling your business can seem overwhelming.
 The way you feel about selling your business will most likely be tied to your motivation for doing so.
-If, for instance you've led the business to great success and you've decided you want to go out on top, or if you're moving onto another venture, then preparing your business for sale and vetting potential buyers can be exciting.
-If you're retiring, this can also be exciting, albeit probably a little bittersweet.
+Whether you've led the business to great success and you've decided you want to go out on top or you're moving onto another venture, preparing your business for sale and vetting potential buyers can be exciting.
+If you're retiring, this can also be an exciting, albeit bittersweet time.

 If you're in a business where a sale may send your customers or clients into panic mode, it's probably best to keep an impending sale quiet until you have identified a buyer and finalized the details of the sale.
 That includes determining how you will transition your customers to the new owner.

-3. Hire a professionalbusiness broker to help you with listing your business for sale.
+4, Hire a professional business broker to help you with listing your business for sale.

 If your business is doing well, it can be tempting to set a very high asking price.
 In reality, there are many factors that buyers will look at when considering a purchase.
 Consider how all of these things will factor in and how you would view the business from all angles if you were the buyer.
 Consider profits, client relationships and the personal investment of time that will be required for the new owner to make the transition successful, and set your asking price accordingly.

 Most business owners, at one time or another, run personal expenses through their business.
-When you're ready to sell, it's imperative that you stop doing this and separate things in order for potential buyers to get a clear and accurate picture of the revenue, expenses and net profits of your business.
+When you're ready to sell, it's imperative that you stop doing this and separate things for potential buyers to get a clear and accurate picture of the revenue, expenses, and net profits of your business.

 If and when several offers start coming in, it will be imperative to have things in writing to make accurate and proper comparisons.
 Price alone will not be the only factor to consider, so it will be useful to record the details of each offer to ultimately determine which is the best one.

 9. Tidy up your curb appeal.